mithuns1986/nested-object/README.md

 # nested-object

-Certainly!
-Here's an example implementation of a function in Python that takes a nested object and a key and returns the corresponding value.
+Implementation of a function in Python that takes a nested object and a key and returns the corresponding value.
 The function uses recursion to traverse the nested object and locate the desired value.

 ```python
 def get_value_from_nested_object(nested_object, key):